Table of Contents

 - My strengths and weaknesses

-- or, my hopes and dreams
+- My hopes and dreams for the future.

-Be Honest With Me
+Be Honest/Upfront With Me

 Don’t try to cover me from the world.
 Let me know about things that are going on, even if I may not be able to see them.
 I can still hear them, however, unless it is visual that requires the use of the eyes.
 If that’s the case, don’t hesitate to describe it to me.